marcokumu/myPersonalWebsite/README.md

  # Installation process

-  link to clone the project is below.
+  Link to clone the project is below.

-  - 'git clone 'git@github.com:marcokumu/myPersonalWebsite.git''
+  - git@github.com:marcokumu/myPersonalWebsite.git